JonnyOThan/TweakScale/Docs/announcement.md

   * scaling a part is more responsive
   * less performance impact in flight scene
   * better save/load performance
-* Less intrusive and more targeted validation system
+* Less intrusive and more targeted validation system (TweakScaleSafetyNet)

 ## Robustness

-* fixed part attachments when variants or B9PartSwitch are involved
+* fixed part attachments and mass/cost scaling when variants or B9PartSwitch are involved
-* scaling engine effects works correctly
+* scaling engine effects (stock, waterfall, realplume, smokescreen, etc) works correctly
 * Craft files and saved games no longer break from changes in TweakScale configs
 * More resilient to problems caused by missing dependencies, problems with other mods, and incorrect installations
 * Copying part subtrees, subassemblies, load-merging all work properly
-// TODO: more here
 * Made it easier to add or customize TweakScale support for other mods

 # Why not work to improve the current TweakScale?